-The Decisions program for Education arose out of a conversation between Peter Hawks and John Painter, a teacher and advisor to the Student at South Burlington (Vermont) High School, who saw great value in helping students look inside themselves, as Ryan did, to craft a self-composed set of Core Values.
-With enthusiastic support from students, faculty and administrators, a four-step program was conceived and executed with 900 students.
+The Decisions program for Education arose out of a conversation between Peter Hawks and John Painter, a teacher and advisor to the Student Council at South Burlington (Vermont) High School, who saw great value in helping students look inside themselves, as Ryan did, to craft a self-composed set of Core Values.
+With enthusiastic support from students, faculty and administrators, a four-step program was conceived and piloted with 900 students.

 The steps are:

 - Learn about Core Values and what they mean.

 - Look within yourself to discover your own Core Values and enumerate them.